chrisneven/react-pae/README.md

 # React-pae

 [![npm version](https://badge.fury.io/js/react-pae.svg)](https://badge.fury.io/js/react-pae)

+React-pae is a very tiny util that can help you create "arePropsEqual" functions with ease.
 ## Features

 - TypesScript support for strict type checking when comparing props
-- Very small library (16kb packed!)
+- Very small library, but saves you code
+- Support for shallow, deep and skipping equality checks
 - BYOC (Bring Your Own Comparer).
-Determine for yourself how props should be compared
+Determine for yourself how props should be compared.
 - Actually works with any `(prev, next) => boolean` callback
+- Combine multiple "settings".

 ## Quick start